Reviewed by Harsh Desai · Last reviewed:

 Frequently Asked Questions

-Kilo.ai offers Kilo Pass Starter at $19/mo billed annually (~$28.5/mo in AI credits with a 50% bonus).
-Pro is $49/mo (~$73.5/mo credits).
-Expert is $199/mo (~$298.5/mo credits).
-Kilo Pass is optional -- BYOK pay-as-you-go is always available without a subscription.
+Kilo Code is a free, open-source AI coding agent for VS Code and JetBrains by Kilo.ai.
+The extension is free under MIT.
+Kilo Pass Starter is $19/mo billed annually (~$28.5/mo in AI credits with a 50% bonus).
+Pro is $49/mo.
+Expert is $199/mo.
+BYOK pay-as-you-go is always available without a subscription.

-Kilo Code vs Cline -- which should I use?
+Kilo Code vs Cline: which should I use?

 What are Kilo Code's 6 agent modes?